 The many children from the Playing with Gratitude Project have inspired him to write not only this book but two more like it, as another way to play with gratitude and help wellness flourish.

 We are also very excited to annouce that Early Childhood Australia value playing with gratitude.
-You can find an inspring webinar on the ECA Learning Hub and The Great Gratitude Surprise on sale in their online bookshop.
+You can find an inspring webinar on the ECA Learning Hub and The Great Gratitude Surprise on sale in their online bookshop or you can purchase your copy right here.

 The Great Gratitude Surprise